mr-kiou/OpenRTV/README.md

-# OpenRTV BETA
+# OpenRTV
-3d printable ultra short traxxas stampede 4x4 chassis for Ghostbusters Afterlife RTV

-This project isn't finished.
-Print and use at you own risk.
+3d printable ultra short traxxas stampede 4x4 chassis for Ghostbusters Afterlife RTV Print and use at you own risk.

 Special thanks to Cole Funseth, for his precious help.